 Michigan State University is committed to providing equal opportunity for participation in all programs, services and activities.
-Requests for accommodations by persons with disabilities may be made by contacting the Resource Center for Persons with Disabilities at 517-884-RCPD or on the web at http://www.rcpd.msu.edu/.
-Once your eligibility for an accommodation has been determined, you may be issued a Verified Individualized Services and Accommodation (VISA) form.
-Please present the VISA to Cheryl Luick, http://www.edu A329 East Fee Hall at the start of the term and/or two weeks prior to the assessment event (test, project, labs, etc.).
+Requests for accommodations by persons with disabilities may be made by contacting the Resource Center for Persons with Disabilities at 517-884-RCPD or on the web at www.rcpd.msu.edu Once a student's eligibility for accommodation has been determined he/she may be issued a Verified Individualized Services and Accommodation ("VISA") form.
+Please present this VISA form to Cheryl Luick, luick@msu.edu, A-331 East Fee Hall at the start of the semester and/or two weeks prior to the accommodation date (test, project, labs, etc.).
 Requests received after this date will be honored whenever possible.